WSDOT/PGSuper/Documentation/PGSplice/src/UserGuide/Dialogs/Pier Description Connections.md

 > NOTE: All closure joints at piers are installed during the same construction event.
 Changing the installation event for this closure joint changes it for all closure joints at this support.

-> NOTE: The face of support for various shear releated computations is located one-half of the bearing length from the centerline bearing.

 Support Geometry
 -----------------
 Define the geometry of the connection.